The latest FFS Cup results + draws

 FFS OPEN CUP

-Two of the three former champions who entered the competition made it through.
+One of the two remaining former champions who entered the competition bowed out.

-TFO was a 75-47 victor over Cowboy John, while donnellyc defeated Inter McShambles – who was inside the top 10k going into Gameweek 13 – 84-67.

-Another previous winner, Wild Rover bowed out after a narrow 74-75 loss to benh1979.

-Former winners donnellyc and TFO take on Revival and the temporarily titled Change name (aka Seamus Finnerty) next.
-Both opponents are ranked higher, inside the top 100k.
+Brandy’s Geordies, at 1.4 million in the world, are up next for Notlob.

+Of the other three managers in the top 10k, givetngog and GenlyAI progressed but Creetle was eliminated 74-65 by Meganuts.

-Our lowest-ranked remaining manager at just under 4.6 million in the world, RedLightning, faces BRUIK.
+Our lowest-ranked remaining manager at just over four million in the world, RedLightning, edged past BRUIK and now faces SH@KTIMAAN.

+Epic Fail was unlucky: a Gameweek 14 score of 79 would have beaten many others but it was one short of what opponent Bagheri Arce – stop sniggering at the back – posted.

+Bazim‘s score of 93 was the best of the round and some 36 points more than what Mostafa Khaled could muster.

 FFS MEMBERS CUP